intel/transfer-learning/GetStarted.md

 we've presented show how to execute end-to-end transfer learning workflows.

-For the no-code CLI, you can follow a complete example that includes trainng, evaluation, benchmarking, and quantization in the datasets, as well as some additional models in the [Beyond Get Started CLI example](examples/cli/README.md) documentation.
+For the no-code CLI, you can follow a complete example that includes training, evaluation, benchmarking, and quantization in the datasets, as well as some additional models in the [Beyond Get Started CLI example](examples/cli/README.md) documentation.
 You can also read about all the CLI commands in the [CLI reference](/cli.md).